gaultier/blog/write_a_game_from_scratch_with_x11.md

 We try a few possible paths for the socket, that can vary a bit from distribution to distribution.

-We now can send the handshake and receive general information from the server, let's define some structs for that per the X11 protocol:
+We now can send the handshake, and receive general information from the server.
+Let's define some structs for that per the X11 protocol:

 ```odin
 Screen :: struct #packed {